 Couples that already have one small child ask me a different question, “Can we afford to have another child at all?”
 They know from experience what having a child means, and they are thoughtfully and fretfully adding up the childcare, the bigger house, the college education, and the possibility that a second child will be the straw that breaks the back of at least one of their careers and thinking the math just doesn’t make sense.
 They want me to double check their calculations.

-In a big sisterly way, I tell these women and men to consider an option they probably haven’t – have one child.
+In a big sisterly way, I tell these women and men to consider an option they probably haven’t.

 I say this to them because someone once said it to me and I learned two important lessons from it.